Winner of the Casey Award: Best Baseball Book of the Year

 When the first professional league was formed in 1871, baseball was already a fully formed modern sport with championships, media coverage, and famous stars.
 Professional baseball invented an organization, but not the sport itself.
 Baseball’s amazing amateurs had already done that.

-Thomas W. Gilbert’s history is for baseball fans and anyone fascinated by origin stories and American culture.
+Thomas W. Gilbert’s history is for baseball fans and anyone fascinating by history, American culture, and how great things began.